 Gain expertise in a specialised area of creativity

-Pursue an advanced research project in an area of drama, screen, digital media, or creative writing and engage in innovative creative practices that expand our experience and knowledge of the cultural and social world.
+Choose from the areas of drama, screen, digital media, or creative writing and delve into innovative research through creative practice that expands our experience and knowledge of the cultural and social world.

-Why undertake a PhD in Creative and Performing Arts
+Why undertake a Master of Arts by Research in Creative and Performing Arts at Flinders?

-A PhD gained in Creative or Performing Arts at Flinders provides a wide range of skills valued in all types of organisations and careers.
-It will enhance your creative practice, analytical and communication skills, provide you with skills to quickly learn new concepts and adapt to change, and enhance your time management, organisation and resilience skills.
+A Masters of Arts by Research gained in Creative and Performing Arts at Flinders equips you with a wide range of skills valued in all types of organisations and careers.
+It will enhance your creative practice, analytical and communication skills, provide you with the ability to quickly learn new concepts and adapt to change, and enhance your time management, organisation and resilience skills..

 |Dr Ali Gumillya Baker||Indigenous art theory and criticism, Indigenous histories and colonialism, memory, visual sovereignty, visual and performance art, cultural studies|